National Institutes of Health

 - The primary NIH organization for research on Nail Diseases is the National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Your toenails and fingernails protect the tissues of your toes and fingers.
 They are made up of layers of a hardened protein called keratin, which is also in your hair and skin.
-Your nails' health can be a clue to your overall health.
+The health of your nails can be a clue to your overall health.
 Healthy nails are usually smooth and consistent in color.
-Specific types of nail discoloration and changes in growth rate can signal various lung, heart, kidney and liver diseases, as well as diabetes and anemia.
+Specific types of nail discoloration and changes in growth rate can be signs of lung, heart, kidney, and liver diseases, as well as diabetes and anemia.
 White spots and vertical ridges are harmless.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)